 Autism spectrum disorder is a problem that affects a child’s nervous system and growth and development.
 It usually shows up during a child’s first 3 years of life.

 A learning disorder is when a child has trouble learning in certain school subjects.
 Your child may have problems with reading, math, or writing.
 His or her skill is below what is expected for the child’s age, grade level, and intelligence.

 A child with a communication disorder has trouble communicating with others.
 He or she may not understand or make the sounds of speech.
 The child may also struggle with word choice, word order, or sentence structure.

 Attention-deficit/hyperactivity disorder (ADHD) is a behavior disorder.
 It is often first diagnosed in childhood.

 The odd or inappropriate behaviors, problems with communication, and repetitive routines and rituals that accompany autism spectrum disorder can make life challenging for the entire family.

-If you are a parent or grandparent of a child with an ASD, it can be heartbreaking if you feel like you just can't connect with him or her.
-But learning more about these disorders and what has helped others should help you and your relationship.
+If you are a parent or grandparent of a child with ASD, it can be heartbreaking if you feel like you just can't connect with him or her.
+Here are some things to know that can help you and your relationship.